-- The support and technical assistance required during transition, together with the role of partners.
+- support and technical assistance required during transition, together with the role of partners

 The transition strategy should include information about key activities that will need to take place along with information on the timeline for the whole process.
-The timing of the transition will vary country by country, with a longer period of support likely to be needed for the new grant manager to take over procurement of health products including medicines and lab diagnostics.
+The timing of the transition will vary country by country.
+The new grant manager may be in a position to take over programme management and health information management relatively quickly.
+A longer period may be required for the handover of the procurement of health products including medicines and lab diagnostics.

 The strategy should consider the following areas:

 - What are the options for the project management structure for the new organization?

 - Do they need new staff, and do they have supporting HR policies and procedures?

 - There will be a need to hold a staff orientation and training on the new programme being transitioned.